Swertia macrosperma

 What's the taxonomical classification of Swertia macrosperma?

 Swertia macrosperma belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Further taxonomic refinement places the plant in the order Gentianales and the family Gentianaceae.
-Ultimately, its specific biological identity is defined by its membership in the genus Swertia, with its unique designation being the species macrosperma.
+Within the class Equisetopsida, it is categorized under the subclass Magnoliidae and falls into the order Gentianales.
+This plant is a member of the family Gentianaceae, which contains the genus Swertia, and is specifically identified by its species name, macrosperma.

 What are the morphological characteristics of this plant?